 MobileTECH Ag 2020 brought together technology leaders, innovative developers, early adopters and the next generation of primary industry operators from throughout New Zealand and Australia.
 MobileTECH is an annual event showcasing the digital technologies transforming the agricultural, horticultural and forestry sectors.

 MobileTECH Ag 2020 transitioned into an online event

-Given the new directives from the New Zealand Government on running events and the current COVID-19 global pandemic, we have decided to take this year's MobileTECH Ag 2020 event online - and run a series of interactive technology events for all our delegates, speakers and sponsors.
-While it is disappointing for all that we can no longer hold the physical MobileTECH Ag 2020 event in Rotoura this year, we completely understand and support the Government's policy to protect the health and safety of our delegates - and the country.
-Further details have been sent to all delegates, speakers and sponsors.
-Click here to read our terms and conditions.
+Given the global COVID-19 pandemic, which closed down international borders throughout the world, we decided to reformat MobileTECH Ag 2020 into an online only event series.
+Six interactive technology webinars were developed and run for all our delegates, speakers and sponsors.
+While it was disappointing for all that we could no longer hold the physical event in Rotoura, New Zealand, this year, we completely understood and supported the Government's policy to protect the health and safety of our delegates - and the country.

 Given the new directives from then New Zealand Government on running events and the current COVID-19 global pandemic, we have decided to take this year’s MobileTECH Ag 2020 event online – and run a series of interactive technol...

 We are pleased to confirm that the Agritech Industry Transformation Plan (ITP) will be officially launched at MobileTECH Ag 2020.
 Both Phil Twyford, the Economic Development Minister and Damien O’Connor, the Agriculture Ministe...

 Supplied by InternetNZ It gets harder and harder each year to make predictions about the Internet in New Zealand as technology changes become faster and faster.
 Last year our Engagement Director Andrew Cushen scored 1.5 out of ...